cortexlabs/cortex/docs/deployments/packaging-models.md

 ## TensorFlow

-Export your trained model and zip the model directory.
+Export your trained model and upload the checkpoint directory.
 An example is shown below (here is the [complete example](https://github.com/cortexlabs/cortex/blob/master/examples/iris/models/tensorflow_model.py)):

 ```Python
 import tensorflow as tf